koboldyipbot/koboldyipbot.github.io/README.md

 # yipbot
 A twitch bot for yipping kobolds.

-To use, simply load yip.html into your browser.
+To use, load yip.html into your browser, ie. by clicking and dragging the file in.

 Can be used to interactively yip without configuring the Twitch integration.